kunov/DocHosting.jl/README.md

 # DocHosting.jl
-toy example on hosting documentation
+toy example on hosting documentation on github.io